-Monogenic forms of diabetes are characterized by impaired secretion of insulin from pancreatic β cells caused by a single gene mutation.
+Monogenic forms of diabetes are characterized by impaired secretion of insulin from pancreatic $\beta$ cells caused by a single gene mutation.
 These forms comprise a genetically heterogenous group of diabetes including, maturity onset diabetes of the young (MODY), permanent or transient neonatal diabetes (NDM), and mitochondrial diabetes.
-MODY is the most common form of monogenic diabetes, with autosomal dominant transmission of a gene encoding a primary defect in insulin secretion (232-235).
+MODY is the most common form of monogenic diabetes, with autosomal dominant transmission of a gene encoding a primary defect in insulin secretion. $^{208,224-226}$

-Approximately 1 to 2 % of diabetes in Europe is MODY (236).
-The clinical characteristics of these patients are heterogeneous, and not reliable in predicting the underlying pathogenesis (237,238).
+Approximately 1 to 2 % of diabetes in Europe is MODY.
+The clinical characteristics of these patients are heterogeneous, and not reliable in predicting the underlying pathogenesis.
 It is often misdiagnosed as T1DM or T2DM.
 Several genetic abnormalities have been found that account for the disorder.
 Some members of an affected family may have the genetic defect but not develop the diabetes phenotype.
 Whether this is due to modifying genes or environmental factors is unclear.
 MODY differs from the classical immunological T1DM in several ways.
-With MODY, a dominant family history of diabetes (if known) is always present.
-However, de novo mutations can occur.
-Hyperglycemia is mostly mild with a minimal tendency to ketosis before the age of 25 years, the insulin secretion in response to oral (OGTT) intravenous (IVGTT) or glucose administration is modestly decreased, and evidence of islet cell autoimmunity is absent.
-It is estimated that more than 80% of patients with monogenic diabetes are either not diagnosed or are misclassified as type 1 or type 2 DM (239).
+With MODY, a dominant family history of diabetes (if known) is always present, hyperglycemia is mostly mild with a minimal tendency to ketosis before the age of 25 years, the insulin secretion in response to oral (OGTT) or intravenous (IVGTT) glucose administration is modestly decreased, and evidence of islet cell autoimmunity is absent.
+It is estimated that more than 80% of patients with monogenic diabetes are either not diagnosed or are misclassified as type 1 or type 2 DM.